 With the help of business developer Rogier de Haan, MercuryLab received a take-off grant.
 “We used this grant for market research, hardware and we hired a programmer to further develop the software.”
 Building a team is a challenge for the colleagues.
 Anthony: “We combine our academic work with starting our company.
 Since it was difficult to find good programmers, we took on two PDEng students who we can train.
 One of their goals is developing a graphical interface that makes the software easier to use.”
 Anthony also looks forward to welcoming a new colleague next month.
 “My intent was always to start the company and then hand over the running of the company to someone else.”

 Anthony Thornton: “The Early Business Development Bootcamp helped us structure our ideas.
 It gave us a canvas and timetable to work on.
 The business canvas is still on the wall of our office.”
 And he adds a tip: “Don’t sit on cash at the start of your company.
 Invest and take risks, there is always a plan B. And once the company has taken off, reserve money so you have deep pockets in times of need.”

 “MercuryLab operates in a specialist market with some very large companies who could really benefit from their solution”, business developer Rogier de Haan explains.
 “We helped MercuryLab accelerate through our business development bootcamp, but also by our support on business, legal and funding matters, for example, a take-off grant.
 As with other UT spin-offs, we have supported the startup process from research results to a company which offers a commercial product and makes true science accessible for the industry.”

-In July 2019 MercuryLab organises a conference on particle simulation methods: 8th International Conference on Discrete Element Methods.
-And in December 2019 MercuryLab is hosting a forum on Blending and Segregation with both academic and industrial partners.
+In July 2019 MercuryLab organized a conference on particle simulation methods: 8th International Conference on Discrete Element Methods.
+And in December 2019 MercuryLab hosted a forum on Blending and Segregation with both academic and industrial partners.